neutrixs/spotifinfo/src/components/privacyText/privacyPolicy.md

     -   State

         State is a unique ID, which allows us to serve you the correct account credential.

--   ### Other information

-    -   The timestamp of when these data were saved

-        We use this for analytics purposes.
-For example, it allows us to see how many people have logged in to our site in the current day, month, year, etc.

 ## How we use your information